Outback Steakhouse has a Chicken & Shrimp special on Tuesday, June 18, 2019.

 Outback Twisted Ribs

-The Aussie Twisted Ribs, priced at about $10 for small, or $13 for a regular order, are Baby Back Ribs fried Outback-style then tossed in BBQ sauce and drizzled with spicy signature bloom sauce.
+Outback has Aussie Twisted Ribs, priced at about $10 for small, or $13 for a regular order.
+These are Baby Back Ribs fried Outback-style then tossed in BBQ sauce and drizzled with spicy signature bloom sauce.
 Garnished with spicy house-made pickles.

-You can find both items for a limited time on the Outback Offers Page.
+You can find the item and more limited time specials on the Outback Offers Page.

 Other Outback Specials